Michigan Birth Injury Attorneys FAQ | What Are Birth Injuries? What Causes Birth Injuries?

-Prolapsed umbilical cord, premature birth, hypoxia and infection in the baby all may lead to hypoxic ischemic encephalopathy, cerebral palsy and other serious conditions.
+Prolapsed umbilical cord, premature birth, hypoxia and infection in the baby all may lead to hypoxic-ischemic encephalopathy (HIE), cerebral palsy and other serious conditions.

 Michigan Birth Injury Attorneys Discuss Maternal Infections, Sepsis and Meningitis

-Certain infections in a mother can be passed on to the baby at birth, which is why it is crucial for physicians to recognize and properly treat maternal infections.
-These infections include Group B streptococcus (GBS), chorioamnionitis, herpes simplex virus (HSV), E Coli, and Staphylococcus (staph) infections.
+Certain infections in a mother can be passed on to the baby at birth, which is why it is crucial for physicians to recognize and properly treat them.
+These infections include:

-When these infections are passed on to the baby, the baby can get a very serious infection in her bloodstream called sepsis.
-Sepsis can damage the brain either by direct infection of the central nervous system or by causing inflammation in the brain (encephalitis).
-Sepsis can cause meningitis, which is inflammation of the membranes around the brain and spinal cord.
+When these infections are passed on to the baby via contact with the mother’s tissues, the baby can get a systemic bloodstream infection called sepsis, which can damage the brain either by direct central nervous system infection or by causing brain inflammation (encephalitis).
+Sepsis can also cause meningitis, which is inflammation of the membranes around the brain and spinal cord.
 The most common source of meningitis is GBS.

 Sepsis can also cause the baby to go into septic shock, which causes a severe reduction in blood flow and blood pressure.
-When the blood pressure gets really low, the baby’s brain can become deprived of oxygen, which can cause hypoxic ischemic encephalopathy, permanent brain damage and cerebral palsy.
+When blood pressure drops, the baby’s brain can become deprived of oxygen, which can cause hypoxic ischemic encephalopathy (HIE), permanent brain damage and cerebral palsy.